-A hearty Happy Thanksgiving to everyone who plans to spend Thursday feasting on piles of turkey, or turducken, or tofurkey, or *checks notes* ham?
+A hearty Happy Thanksgiving to everyone who plans to spend Thursday staying home and feasting on turkey, or turducken, or tofurkey, or *checks notes* ham?
 Sure, whatever!

 Before you tuck into a safe, socially distanced Thanksgiving dinner, enjoy these interesting facts about everyone’s favorite cranberry-blasted, gravy-soaked November holiday.

 The First Official Thanksgiving